hkbakke/bash-insulter/README.md

     # Enable Method 3 - Enable for one user
-    Edit your personal shell config (~/.bashrc , ~/.zshrc , ~/.profile , etc.) then add the following to the end: if [ -f /etc/bash.command-not-found ]; then
+    Edit your personal shell config (~/.bashrc , ~/.zshrc , ~/.profile , etc.) then add the following to the end: if [ -f /etc/bash.command-not-found-messages ]; then
+        . /etc/bash.command-not-found-messages
+    fi
+    if [ -f /etc/bash.command-not-found ]; then
         . /etc/bash.command-not-found
     fi

-After you enable bash-insulter, login again and type some invalid commands for the effects to be visible.
+After you enable bash-insulter, logout then login again and type some invalid commands for the effects to be visible.

 # Configuration
 bash-insulter can be customized, or even be made polite and nice, by populating `CMD_NOT_FOUND_MSGS` or `CMD_NOT_FOUND_MSGS_APPEND` environment variables.
 The values should be arrays. `CMD_NOT_FOUND_MSGS` replaces the default messages, while `CMD_NOT_FOUND_MSGS_APPEND` appends more messages to the existing ones.